 If permitted by the Plan, an additional $3,000 per year can be contributed if:

 There is a lifetime maximum catch up of $15,000 under the 15-year rule.
-If you are eligible for both the age 50 catch up and the 15-year rule, the IRS will apply contributions above the regular limit first to the 15-year rule.
+If you are eligible for both the age 50 catch up and the 15-year rule, contributions above the regular limit must be applied first to the 15-year rule.

 Last 3 Years Rule for 457(b) Plans

-If permitted by Plan, for the 3 years prior to the normal retirement age, you may contribute the lesser of:
+If permitted by the Plan, for the 3 years prior to attaining the Plan's normal retirement age, you may contribute the lesser of:

 Administered and Marketed by American Fidelity Assurance Company, dba AFPlanServ®